-For the next colloquium of the semester, held on Nov.
-12 (Tuesday), we are pleased to welcome three international artists and design researchers Arvid&Marie (NL&FR) and Adelaide Lala Tam (HK) who will speak on the topic of “Speculation in Art and Design”.
+For the next colloquium of the semester, held on Oct.
+08 (Tuesday), we are pleased to welcome composer, vocalist, improviser, and sound artist Prof. Ken Ueno who will speak on the topic of “Spatializing Anthropology”.
 Please note that seating is limited and will be allocated on a first-come, first-served basis.

 Venue: M6094 Future Cinema Studio, Run Run Shaw Creative Media Centre, 18 Tat Hong Avenue, Kowloon Tong

 Ueno will present some of his recent works that incorporate anthropological fieldwork in his installation performances, creating a kind of hybrid performance space, which narrativize architectural spaces.